mideind/GreynirServer/README.md

 4. *Parse forest reducer* with heuristics to find the best parse tree.
 5. *Information extractor* that maps a parse tree via its grammar constituents to plug-in Python functions.
+6. *Query processor* that allows natural language queries for entites in Reynir's database.

-Reynir has an embedded web server that allows the user to type in any URL and have Reynir scrape it, tokenize it and display the result as a web page.
+Reynir has an embedded web server that displays news articles recently scraped into its databsae, as well as names of people extracted from those articles along with their titles.
+The web UI enables the user to type in any URL and have Reynir scrape it, tokenize it and display the result as a web page.
+Queries can also be entered via the keyboard or using voice input.
 The server runs on the [Flask](http://flask.pocoo.org/) framework, implements WSGi and can for instance be plugged into Gunicorn and Nginx.

 Reynir uses the official BÍN ([Beygingarlýsing íslensks nútímamáls](http://bin.arnastofnun.is)) lexicon and database of Icelandic word forms to identify and tokenize words, and find their